Hydrographic Science > Overview

 - Presentation of the project and results to the examination committee

-Data collection platforms include 21’ and 30’ USM research vessels, as well as, a NAVOCEANO multi-beam training vessel.
+Data collection platforms include 21’ and 29’ USM research vessels, as well as, the recently aquired 135' R/V Point Sur.
 All vessels are capable of conducting hydrographic operations using multi-beam sonar and side-scan sonar systems.
 These systems provide the students exposure to state-of-the-art technology and processes student and the opportunity to build a fully functioning hydrographic survey platform from a small boat.
-The final charts and Report of Survey are submitted to the National Ocean Service for evaluation and assessment.
+The final charts and Report of Survey are submitted to the NOAA office of the Coast Survey.
 If deemed acceptable, the information is used to update existing nautical charts.